 C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 From the online Archive of weekly magazine The Spectator I have tried to extract all items in which C. S. Lewis’s name appears (including his early pseudonym Clive Hamilton) in the period 1920-1970.
-The result, pending further discoveries, is a collection of 77* items ranging in length from a few dozen words to over 2,500 words to only a few dozen words.
+The result, pending further discoveries, is a collection of 77 items ranging in length from over 2,500 words to only a few dozen words.
 Of these items, twenty were written by Lewis: nine essays, seven poems, and four letters to the editor.

 The Spectator is a British conservative magazine established in 1828 and now, as it claims, the oldest continuously published magazine in the English language.
 While the online Archive is a wonderful resource, perhaps inevitably it has its gaps and other imperfections.
 Readers interested in C. S. Lewis may save time and DOWNLOAD HERE a full transcript (PDF) of the items described above, excluding Lewis’s nine essays and seven poems.
-Included are his three letters to the editor; the letter of 11 December 1942 is found in the second volume of Lewis’s Collected Letters.
-Readers may recognize the letter published on 19 November 1943 (“Church Parade”) as the “angry letter” Lewis referred to in his 1944 “Answers to Questions on Christianity” (#15).
+Included are three of his four letters to the editor; the letter of 11 December 1942 is found in the second volume of Lewis’s Collected Letters.
+Readers may recognize the letter published on 19 November 1943 (“Church Parade”) as the “angry letter” which Lewis mentioned in his 1944 “Answers to Questions on Christianity” (#15).